-Due to Klein's paradox, charge carriers cannot be localized in a small, constrained region of graphene by an electrostatic gate.
-The main objective of graphene-based electronics is to confine the particles that generate quantum dots \cite{silvestrov2007quantum, de2007magnetic, chen2007fock, pedersen2008graphene}.
-Since graphene does not have a band gap, there are not any traditional quantum dots in it that can localize electrons in areas of finite dimensions.
-Utilizing the quantum dot for relativistic electrons, which behave like massless Dirac fermions, will be necessary for graphene's future electronic uses \cite{novoselov2005two, katsnelson2006chiral}.
-The normal incidence issue, which is the cause of perfect transmission (Klein paradox), is resolved by using zero-dimensional circular quantum dots \cite{chakraborty1990comments}.
-A variety of quantum dot applications in electronics are made possible by the possibility of confining Dirac fermions in graphene, including solar panels, lasers \cite{fafard1996red}, photo-detectors \cite{liu2001quantum}, quantum information processing, and quantum computers \cite{loss1998quantum}.
+{It is known that because of Klein tunneling, electrons cannot be localized in a small and constrained region of graphene via an applied electrostatic gate.} The main objective of graphene-based electronics is to confine {electrons, which generate} quantum dots \cite{silvestrov2007quantum, de2007magnetic, chen2007fock, pedersen2008graphene}.
+Since graphene does not have a band gap, {it does not have} any traditional quantum {dots that} can localize electrons in areas of finite dimensions.
+Utilizing the quantum dot for relativistic electrons, which behave like massless Dirac fermions, {will generate potential applications of graphene in electronic uses} \cite{novoselov2005two, katsnelson2006}. {It was shown that the} normal incidence issue, which is the cause of perfect transmission (Klein paradox), is resolved by using zero-dimensional circular quantum dots \cite{chakraborty1990comments}. {Also, the spin-orbit interaction is used to modify the electrical and transport properties} of tiny graphene-like flakes (graphene-like quantum dots) \cite{PhysRevB.92.045427}. {Additionally, theoretical studies} of transport across weakly coupled external ferromagnetic leads in graphene quantum dots {(GQDs) have been achieved} \cite{PhysRevB.85.205306}. {By confining Dirac fermions in graphene, different applications of quantum dots in electronics are made possible}, including solar panels, lasers \cite{fafard1996red}, photo-detectors \cite{liu2001quantum}, quantum information processing, and quantum computers \cite{loss1998quantum}.